Home Office Deductions – The Ins and Outs for Small Business Owners

 Your home office must also be your principal place of business (compared to any other work location in terms of importance of activities performed and amount of time spent at each place).

-How do I calculate my home expenses deduction?
+How do I calculate my home office deduction?

-- The first is the simple and straightforward method that won’t require you to record and document every single expense.
-Due to its simplicity, the IRS has creatively called this option the “Simplified Method” (and people say accountants aren’t creative?).
 To use this method, you just need to know the area (in square feet) of your home office.
-You are allowed a deduction of $5 per square foot (with a maximum of 300 square feet, or $1,500 deduction).
+You are allowed a deduction of $5 per square foot (with a maximum of 300 square feet, or a $1,500 deduction).

 Whichever method you choose can change from year to year so if you have a fear of tax commitment, no worries, you can choose a new method in 12 months.